For a better experience, click the Compatibility Mode icon above to turn off Compatibility Mode, which is only for viewing older websites.

 Marla Gold Scholarship Recipients

-The Marla J. Gold, MD Endowed Scholarship Fund offers financial assistance in the form of tuition awards for the MPH portion of the program to students pursuing the joint MD/MPH degree at Drexel University.
+The Marla J. Gold, MD Endowed Scholarship Fund offers financial assistance in the form of tuition awards for the MPH portion of the program to students pursuing the MD/MPH degree at Drexel University, a joint program between the Dornsife School of Public Health and the Drexel College of Medicine.

 The Gold Scholarship is awarded to a student in the MD/MPH program with experience and special interests in leadership as it relates to public health and medicine.